 The Chicken.
 First, chop your chicken into bite sized pieces.
 You can use either boneless, skinless chicken thighs or chicken breast for this recipe.

 The Marinade.
 Next, prepare your marinade.
-It includes the following ingredients:
+Mix all of the marinade ingredients together in a large bowl.

 Marinate.
-Add the chopped chicken to a medium bowl.
-Add all of the marinade ingredients, and stir to completely coat the chicken.
+Add the chopped chicken to the bowl.
+Mix it all together to completely coat the chicken.

 Develop the Flavor.
 Cover the chicken and set it in the refrigerator to marinate for at least 30 minutes.
 You can marinate overnight for greater flavor penetration.